 - Internal Organ Damage: Trauma to the torso can damage the kidneys, the liver, or the spleen.

-- Severe Lacerations and Nerve Damage: Deep cuts can cause permanent nerve issues even in limbs that were saved.
+- Severe Lacerations and Nerve Damage: Deep cuts may result in permanent nerve impairment, even in limbs that were not amputated.

-- Infection and Sepsis: Post-accident infections can sometimes necessitate surgical amputation days or weeks after the event.
+- Infection and Sepsis: Post-accident infections can sometimes necessitate surgical amputation days or weeks after the initial injury.

 Who May Be Liable for the Accident?

-When an amputation or other catastrophic injury changes your life forever, identifying who is responsible is rarely simple.
-These cases often involve multiple negligent parties, and each may attempt to deny responsibility.
-Under California law, multiple parties can share liability, including:
+When an amputation or other catastrophic injury changes your life, identifying responsibility can be complex.
+These cases often involve multiple parties, and California law allows more than one party to share liability.

-- Employers — If your injury occurred on the job, or if a commercial driver caused the crash, an employer may be legally responsible for unsafe practices, inadequate training, or failure to enforce safety rules.
+- Employers — If the injury occurred at work, or if a commercial driver caused the crash, an employer may be liable for unsafe practices, inadequate training, or failure to enforce safety rules.

-- Property Owners — Landlords and business owners have a duty to maintain safe premises.
-When dangerous conditions are ignored, innocent people can suffer devastating consequences.
+- Property Owners — Landlords and business owners have a duty to maintain reasonably safe premises.
+Failure to address dangerous conditions may result in liability.

-- Government Entities — Poor road design, dangerous intersections, unaddressed potholes, or crashes involving public transportation (such as Metro buses) may place liability on a city, county, or state agency.
+- Government Entities — Poor road design, hazardous intersections, unaddressed potholes, or public transportation incidents may involve city, county, or state agencies, subject to special claim procedures.

 Why These Cases Are Legally Complex

 An amputation is a life-altering event that impacts your physical abilities, your financial security, and your emotional well-being.
-Unfortunately, insurance companies often capitalize on this by offering quick, low-ball settlements that ignore the lifelong care and support you truly need.
-This is why it is one of the most complicated cases that requires strong legal representation.
+Insurance companies often respond by offering quick settlements that may not fully account for the lifelong care and support required.
+This is why these cases are among the most complex and require experienced legal representation.

 - Multiple liable parties — Commercial vehicle crashes and industrial accidents often involve drivers, employers, contractors, and maintenance companies.

-- Comparative negligence — California’s pure comparative fault system allows insurers to reduce payouts by shifting even minimal blame onto the injured person.
+- Comparative negligence — California’s pure comparative fault system allows insurers to reduce payouts by assigning a percentage of fault to the injured person.

-- Time-sensitive evidence — Key evidence like vehicle black box data, surveillance footage, and maintenance records can be lost or destroyed if not preserved quickly.
+- Time-sensitive evidence — Key evidence such as vehicle data, surveillance footage, and maintenance records can be lost if not preserved quickly.

-- Insurance policy limits — The lifetime cost of an amputation often exceeds standard coverage, requiring experienced attorneys to identify additional or excess policies.
+- Insurance policy limits — The lifetime cost of an amputation may exceed standard coverage, requiring an investigation into additional or excess policies.

 Damages You May Be Entitled To